wafwoof/roadmap-chat-server/content/README.md

 Please contact me at [kaz@rdmap.dev] if you come across any issues while using the software.

+## Version 0.1.2b

+The last version left a lot to be desired for me, in my free time I have been expanding the UI of chat.

+This version also adds unofficial PWA support!
+It is currently disabled for development but passes Chrome's PWA lighthouse test for installation.
+To re-enable PWA support: check rename manifest.json reference (check console)

+Design Update:
+- Menu Button in top left to access the drop-down menu.
+- Functional settings page (just allows changing text color currently).
+- Various UI fixes.
+- Stricter character limit enforced by the server.
+- Switch Rooms menu button added (planned feature).

+I am working on MySQL support, the server will be given more attention than the client for some time.

 ## Version 0.1.1b

 Some big improvements: